Salaamun alaykum, dear readers!

 Thus, verse 46:15 states that it isn’t until the person turns 40 years old that he is obligated to become Muslim and repent for his past deeds.

-God has designated the age of 40 as the age of accountability, not because people aren’t capable of consent or reason before that, but likely because it takes a long time for people (even those born in Muslim households) to escape cultural biases and make a truly informed decision to become a Muslim, rather than just following whatever their parents, relatives, and friends are doing without any solid understanding or conviction.
-The Quran in many places rejects the mentality of, “I just follow what my parents are doing,” and encourages people to escape their cultural and environmental biases to come to the truth.
-In a world where the supernatural is completely invisible and many ideologies claim different things about it, making a truly informed decision takes a lot of time, patience, and research.
+God has designated the age of 40 as the age of accountability, not because people aren’t capable of consent or reason before that, but likely because it takes a long time for people (even those born in Muslim households) to escape cultural, environmental, and psychological barriers and make a truly informed decision to become a Muslim, rather than just following whatever their parents, relatives, and friends are doing without any solid understanding or conviction.

 Personal Capacity Rule